 2. Laying Out the Dovetail Joint’s Tail

-After you are done marking the baseline, place the boars on your workbench for laying out the tails.
+After marking the baseline, place the boars on your workbench to lay out the tails.
 Although there aren’t any specific rules to measuring the half pins, one common method is to focus on the thickness which is half of that of your board by using both combination squares and dividers.
 Then put a tick mark at each of the ends of the board.

 After that, use a square for marking a line on all the tick marks and use a divider so that you can lay the tails out evenly.